Accurate Assessment via Process Data: Abstract

 \section{Abstract}

 Accurate assessment of student's ability is the key task of a test.
 Assessments based on final responses are the standard.
 As the infrastructure advances, substantially more information is observed.
 One of such instances is the process data that is collected by computer-based interactive items and contain a student's detailed interactive processes.
-In this paper, we show both theoretically and empirically that appropriately including such information in assessment will substantially improve relevant assessment precision.
-The precision is measured empirically by out-of-sample test reliability.
+In this paper, we show both theoretically and with simulated and empirical data that appropriately including such information in assessment will substantially improve relevant assessment precision.